-

 A Few Final Questions, Answered

 Even with the best system, a few specific questions always seem to pop up after the donation bags are dropped off.
-Here are some quick, clear answers to the most common ones I hear, so you can wrap up your donation process with total confidence.
+Here are quick, clear answers to the most common ones.

 Stop guessing and start maximizing.
-With DeductAble, you can confidently track every item, get IRS-compliant values, and build donation records in minutes.
+With DeductAble, you can confidently track every item, get IRS-aligned resale-based values, and build donation records in minutes.
 Download the app and turn your donations into the deductions you deserve: https://deductable.ai